odysseyofpigs/logger/README.md

 independently.

-The program allows you to create a new log under your user profile and store it within a personaalized [user]_log.txt file within the 'logs' directory.
-The program will read up to a set buffer size and append it to the .txt file under the specified username, date, and time.
+The program allows you to create a new log under your user profile and store it within a personal [user]_log.db file within the generated 'logs' directory.
+The program will read up to a set buffer size and append it to the database file under the specified username, date, and time.
+The program currently does not support log export functionality and can only be read from within the program.

 # Dependencies